Fabián O'Neill

 Fabián Alberto O'Neill Domínguez (14 October 1973 – 25 December 2022) was a Uruguayan professional footballer who played as a midfielder.

 He began and finished his career at Nacional, where he won the Uruguayan Primera División in his debut season in 1992.
 He spent most of his career in Italy, mainly with Cagliari and also with Juventus and Perugia.
 He earned 19 caps for Uruguay, starting at the 1993 Copa América and ending at the 2002 FIFA World Cup.

-Nicknamed "El Mago" ('The Wizard'), O'Neill was praised by numerous footballers and journalists for his ability and technique on the pitch, including Zinedine Zidane, who described him as the most talented teammate of his career.
+Nicknamed "El Mago" ('The Wizard'), O'Neill was described by Zinedine Zidane as the most talented teammate of his career.
 He lost his fortune to gambling, and suffered from alcoholism during and after his career, retiring at 29 and dying 20 years later.

 Early life

 O'Neill was the oldest of five children born to Luis Alberto O'Neill and Mercedes Domínguez.
 He was the great-great-grandson of Michael O'Neill, an Irishman from County Cork who arrived in Uruguay in 1837.

 Abandoned by his parents, O'Neill was raised by his grandmother, with whom he had to share a bed until the age of 14.
 He began working at age nine, selling sausages outside a brothel, and was already drinking at that age.